What We Do

 Register Babies

-Register and initiate KC immediately following delivery of LBW babies and premature babies.
+Register and initiate KMC as soon as possible following delivery of eligible babies.

 Monitor & Train

-Monitor baby's vital signs every 4 hours, train caregivers on 20+ danger signs in babies and deliver breastfeeding support.
+Monitor baby's vital signs every 4 hours, train caregivers on over danger signs in babies and breastfeeding support.

 Referrals

-Refer babies that exhibit danger signs to intensive care areas.
-Work with hospitals to delay the discharge of unstable and very LBW and premature babies.
+Refer babies that exhibit danger signs to intensive care unit.
+Work with hospitals to delay discharge of babies who are unwell or too underweight.

 Follow Up with Mothers

-Conduct 4 follow-up calls until the baby reaches one month of age, to ensure continued care and support.
-Run online maternal peer groups for daily support at home.
+Conduct follow-up calls until the baby reaches the end of the neonatal period.
+Run maternal peer groups for daily support at home.

 Monitoring & Evaluation